Local news delivered daily to your email inbox. Subscribe for FREE to the rdnewsNOW newsletter.

 (Supplied/Alberta Municipalities)

-Alberta Municipalities gearing up for annual convention in Red Deer
+Alberta Municipalities hosting annual convention in Red Deer

 Sep 19, 2024 | 3:05 PM

-The annual convention of Alberta Municipalities (formerly AUMA) is happening later this month in Red Deer, with member cities, towns, villages and hamlets electing to advance advocacy on a wide array of subjects.
+The annual convention of Alberta Municipalities (formerly AUMA) is happening this week in Red Deer, with member cities, towns, villages and hamlets electing to advance advocacy on a wide array of subjects.

 The convention runs Sept.
 24-27 at Westerner Park, with more than 1,100 delegates discussing and voting on 27 resolutions brought forth by municipal councils from around the province.